thosoo/gentoo-distcc-crossdev/README.md

-# Gentoo PPC32 Cross-Compile Docker Project
+# Gentoo Multi-Arch Cross-Compile Docker Project

-This project provides a Docker setup for cross-compiling for Gentoo PPC32 using `distcc` and `crossdev`, running natively on AMD64.
+This project provides a Docker setup for building multiple Gentoo cross-compilers with `crossdev` and exposing them via `distcc` on a single container.
+One instance can serve ARM, AArch64, PowerPC or any other target simultaneously on TCP port 3632.

 ## Features

 - Gentoo Stage3 AMD64 base image.
-- `distcc` and `crossdev` for efficient cross-compiling.
+- `crossdev` builds several cross toolchains specified via `CROSS_TARGETS`.
+- Compilers are linked into the `distcc` masquerade directory so a single daemon exposes them all.
-- Configuration for PPC32 cross-compilation.
+- `ccache` support for faster rebuilds.
-- Customizable `distccd` and `crossdev` settings.
+- Configures a dedicated `crossdev` Portage repository and runs `distccd` as the unprivileged `crossdevuser`.

 ## Getting Started